Hirschholm Palace: Early history

 Hirschholm Palace was built on a site that had been used since the Middle Ages.
 From around 1100 there was a fortification at site known as Hørningsholm.
 In 1391 the estate became crown land when Queen Margrete I took possession of the property.
-At the end of the 16th century Frederik II and Christian IV built a royal hunting castle lodge on the site.
+At the end of the 16th century, Frederik II and Christian IV built a royal hunting lodge on the site.
 The estate, which covered a large area (the present-day municipalities of Hørsholm, Karlebo, Birkerød and a part of Allerød) was called the Noble Estate of Hørsholm (adelsgodset Hørsholm), and was endowed to various noblemen and members of the royal court.

-By the middle of the 17th century a royal tradition had developed whereby the ruling king bestowed Hørsholm Palace to his consort, and it was used as a summer residence.
+By the middle of the 17th century, a royal tradition had developed whereby the ruling king bestowed Hørsholm Palace to his consort, and it was used as a summer residence.
 The estate was now being managed directly by the royal house, and income went to the Queen.

 Frederick IV’s consort Queen Louise owned Hørsholm Palace between 1700 and 1721.
 She had it modernised and added a number of farm buildings to the estate.